In today’s competitive and ever-changing digital space, you need to know which marketing channels actually convert viewers into customers.

 This exercise puts you in the shoes of a potential customer while providing inspiration for what resonates and how you can stand out.

-To help you analyze your competitors, use our competitor analysis template.
+To help you analyze your competitors, use our competitor analysis template, which you can request below.

 Small business marketing strategies to focus your efforts